JrM2628/httpworker/README.md

 ### Server Capabilities
 In addition to coordinating implant communication, the Flask webapp provides a simple and easy to use web interface for interacting with connected bots.
 ![](docs/img/bot.PNG)

+The "Bots" page shows the full list of clients which have called back to the C2 - UUID, IP addresses, and the time of last checkin.
 ![](docs/img/bots.PNG)

 The panel is locked behind an authentication page with user accounts.
 Passwords are hashed using scrypt.
 ![](docs/img/login.PNG)